espocrm/documentation/development/api.md

 All operations you perform using UI, you can implement via API calls using your programing language.
 You can learn how API works if you trace what's going in the network tab in your browser console > network tab.

-Most of API functions return JSON.
-POST, PUT calls usually need some JSON data in payload.
+Most of API functions return JSON. *POST*, *PUT* calls usually need some JSON data passed in a payload.

+Requests needs to have header: `Content-Type: application/json`.

 Base URL of EspoCRM API is: `api/v1/`.
 You need to prepend it to expressions in this reference.

-Example:
+Example of GET API request:

 ```
 GET https://your_domain/api/v1/Contact/55643ca033f7ab4c5
 ```

+Note: API implementation classes (available below) do most of work for you: add needed headers, handle autentication.

-It's recommended to create a separate an API user with specific rights (roles) and use this user for API calls.
+It's recommended to create a **separate an API user** with specific rights (roles) and use this user for API calls.

 In this article: